IBM/aspera-cli/docs/README.erb.md

 Known for concise output and sharp insight, this owl thrives where others get lost in the dark.
 It doesn’t chatter; it hoots—clear, precise, and always on time.

-Like ascli, Hootput is built for action: launching transfers, parsing options, and navigating APIs without hesitation.
+Like <%=tool%>, Hootput is built for action: launching transfers, parsing options, and navigating APIs without hesitation.
 Light on feathers but heavy on wisdom, it turns complexity into simple one-liners.
 When you hear Hootput’s call, you know your data is already in flight.

 ---

-"Hey, I’m ascli — your data’s personal courier.
+"Hey, I’m <%=tool%> — your data’s personal courier.
 I don’t do flashy dashboards; I’m happiest in a terminal window.
 Hand me a command, and I’ll zip your files across the network faster than you thought possible.